ragsragsrags/WideWorldImporters_ApacheSpark_ELT/README.md

 Also, be sure to create the wwi_wh.db file in the same location where the notebooks are.

 For validation, you may use wwi_count.sql in wwi.db and wwi_wh_count.sql in wwi_wh.db to check if the same count are in wwi.db and wwi_wh.db.
 Just update the date in wwi_count.sql to the same date in the new_cutoff date in the notebook.
+I'm using DBeaver as IDE for sqlite.